 An interoperable blockchain

-In an article written on 18 August 2021, Marcus reinforced his aim to overcome the boundaries facing traditional payments.
-He highlighted that the costs are high and wait times are long when people want to send money to their families internationally.
+In an article written on 18 August 2021, Marcus reiterated that his aim is to overcome the boundaries facing traditional payments.
+He highlighted that when people want to send money to their families internationally, the costs are high and waiting times are long.

 When speaking about Novi’s future, Marcus wrote: “The goal for Novi has been and always will be to be interoperable with other digital wallets, and we believe a purpose-built blockchain for payments like diem is critical to deliver solutions to the problems that people experience with the current payment system.”